 Of course, that led to an entirely different can of worms, but one issue at a time here.
-That quote comes from a March 11th, 1995 interview with Andy Richardson, where Prince also would state he was not worried of other’s opinions on what he was doing, and even that he was not upset with the situation with WB.
+That quote comes from a March 11th, 1995 interview with Andy Richardson, where Prince also would state he was not worried of others’ opinions on what he was doing, and even that he was not upset with the situation with WB.
 His efforts to speak up and be heard were noticed by everyone, and to be fair, the controversy did reinvigorate interest; briefly.
-The stadiums he was performing in were packed with diehard fans screaming for a man with an unpronounceable name, and in order to maintain that energy, in order to promote what he must’ve viewed as a watered-down version of The Dawn, three promotional singles were released overseas, to the same continent he just performed most of the album’s stripped-down versions of the tracks for.
+The stadiums he was performing in were packed with die hard fans screaming for a man with an unpronounceable name, and in order to maintain that energy and promote what he must’ve viewed as a watered-down version of The Dawn, three promotional singles were released overseas, to the same continent he just performed most of the album’s stripped-down versions of the tracks for.
 Fans were familiar with the material on the album, but they had heard completely different versions of these tracks just months ago live.

-“👁️ Hate U” was the album’s first official single, released worldwide just two weeks before the album’s US release date.
+“👁️ Hate U” was the album’s first official single, released worldwide just two weeks before the album’s U.S. release date.
 “The Most Beautiful Girl in the World” was released the previous February, but was unattached to any album or project at the time. “👁️ Hate U” also received a maxi-single a week later, but by this time, Prince was done with promoting the album.
-I do find it odd that he would cumulatively spend half of the year performing songs from the upcoming album, even if in a different iteration, and then resort to a handful of appearances and video shoots in Paisley Park for the remainder of the year, but he did perform on December 3rd at the Lexington Avenue Armory in New York City, New York for the 1st VH-1 Fashion & Music Awards, but after that he only had one more performance for the year, just six days later, once again, at Paisley Park; ironically, the same day The Gold Experience fell out of Billboard’s Top 200 Albums.
+I do find it odd that he would cumulatively spend half of the year performing songs from the upcoming album, even if in a different iteration, and then resort to a handful of appearances and video shoots in Paisley Park for the remainder of the year, but he did perform on December 3rd at the Lexington Avenue Armory in New York City, New York for the 1st VH-1 Fashion & Music Awards.
+After that, he only had one more performance for the year, just six days later, once again, at Paisley Park; ironically, the same day The Gold Experience fell out of Billboard’s Top 200.

-The overall narrative begins to assemble itself with “Shhh”, which is still a kick-ass song regardless of any production or instrumental changes from the live version.
-An insanely intricate progressive opening gives way to a spacious stereo spectrum that stars Prince’s vocals, but the drums set the perfect slow-paced tempo for the composition to crawl and grind; setting the mood incredibly well.
-Everything follows the drums lead, as even the tempo changes are even highlighted by the intensity of the drumming, which Prince expertly plays off of by seemingly changing his pitch whenever he feels bored and is in the mood to spice things up.
+The overall narrative begins to assemble itself with “Shhh,” which is still a kick-ass song regardless of any production or instrumental changes from the live version.
+An insanely intricate, progressive opening gives way to a spacious stereo spectrum that stars Prince’s vocals, but the drums set the perfect slow-paced tempo for the composition to crawl and grind; setting the mood incredibly well.
+Everything follows the drum’s lead, as even the tempo changes are even highlighted by the intensity of the drumming, which Prince expertly plays off of by seemingly changing his pitch whenever he is in the mood to spice things up.
 Complimenting his fluctuating vocal range are the backing vocals, which are pushed to either side of the mix and given a flanger to retain a semblance of that throwback soul feeling, as does the wispy sound effects permeating from behind the mix.

 Break it down, I don’t want nobody else to hear the sound/